 As one of the most influential and accomplished designers of the modern era, you can trace the origins of most cult watches back to Gérald Genta’s initial sketches.
 From models closely tied to his legacy, like the Royal Oak and Nautilus, to more overlooked creations like the Pasha de Cartier and IWC’s Ingenieur, by his own estimates, Genta created 100,000 watch designs.
 Yet, Genta’s impact on the watch industry spans far beyond the timepieces he left behind.
 Throughout his impressive career, he did more than just design some of the most instantly recognisable and magnificent timepieces ever created.
 Genta helped frame watches in the mind of the public as something more than a functional instrument.

 The Origins of a Master

 Early in his life, Genta was interested in jewellery design, starting an apprenticeship at the young age of fifteen.
 By the time he completed his training four years later in 1950, the Swiss economy had fallen into a recession.
 Forcing the aspiring jewellery designer to take odd jobs for a number of years.
 It wasn’t until he was twenty-three that he was able to revisit his passion.
-So, he took on odd jobs for the next several years.

 At around the age twenty-three, despite being in a position to finally revisit his passion, the Swiss jewellery sector was still in the early stages of development.
 Most opportunities Genta found focused on watch design.
 Had Genta solely pursued his initial passion the watch industry today would look very different.
 We’d be short of quite a number of cult classics.